IAAA-Lab/dggstools/README.md

 - `pip` for installing Python packages

 ## Install the package and the command line tool
-1. Download the latest package released on the GitHub Repository:
+1. You can download the latest package released on the GitHub Repository if you want the latest, non-stable version:

 Get the .whl file from <https://github.com/IAAA-Lab/dggstools/releases/latest>.